• Skip to main content

 Tips

 • Don’t try to rush the process by adding too much chicken/vegetable broth at once.
-Ideally, you want to add the stock just enough for it to cover the rice (and in our case squash).
+Ideally, you want to add the stock just enough to cover the rice (and in our case squash).
 Wait until the liquid is vaporized and then add again and again.
 This process will allow the rice to cook evenly.
 So make sure to add stock little by little so that your rice will not end up mushy.

 • You’ll know when the risotto is ready, it needs to have a bit of firmness in it and the texture should be creamy.
 If you can pull the spoon through the risotto and it slowly oozes back in place then congrats, your risotto is ready.

 • Add a bit of variety!
 There is plenty of customization that you can do.
-Simply experiment with different spices, veggies but make sure to follow the basic rules of cooking risotto.
+Simply experiment with different spices, and veggies but make sure to follow the basic rules of cooking risotto.

 Variations

-Butternut squash - if you have more time, you could roast the butternut squash cubes or whole squash cut in half in the oven with mix of herbs and olive oil.
+• Butternut squash - if you have more time, you could roast the butternut squash cubes or whole squash cut in half in the oven with a mix of herbs and olive oil.
 Then transfer the slices to risotto as guided in the recipe.
-If you’re looking for that orange color, puree the roasted/cooked butternut squash before adding to risotto.
+If you’re looking for that orange color, puree the roasted/cooked butternut squash before adding it to the risotto.
 You may need to adjust the chicken broth quantity in this case.

-Any vegetables will work well with risotto, try peas, tomatoes, zucchini, kale, sweet potato, spinach.
+• Any vegetables will work well with risotto, try peas, tomatoes, zucchini, kale, sweet potato, spinach.

 A few of my other favorite risotto recipes are: Mushroom Risotto, Tomato & Basil Risotto, Asparagus Risotto and Pumpkin Risotto.

-More Easy Butternut Squash Recipes
+More Butternut Squash Recipes

 • squash casserole in oval baking dish with apples and cranberries

-Roasted Butternut Squash Casserole With Cranberries And Apples
+Roasted Butternut Squash Casserole (with Cranberries and Apples)

 • side angle view of a spoon scooping out the baked flesh of butternut squash half

-Baked Butternut Squash With Brown Sugar and Cinnamon
+Baked Butternut Squash (with Brown Sugar and Cinnamon)

 • This tasty Squash Spread/Caviar recipe is called Kabachkovaya Ikra in Russian and is one of my favorite Russian cuisine recipes.
 It’s easy to make, vegetarian, and full of flavors.
 Perfect for spreads and bruschettas. -The Yummy Bowl